Skip to content

 Mission progress / run status Mission feedback Mission Feedback

-The agent uses motion/status/extras to maintain live robot state and forwards the other types onward to the cloud.
+The agent uses motion/status/sensor telemetry to maintain live robot state and forwards the other types onward to the cloud.

-Subscribe to robots/{robot_id}/commands and translate each command into action on your robot:
+Subscribe to the local command key (or command/**) and translate each command into action on your robot:

 Command Reference